 People start hobbies and realize it's not their cup of tea.
 They donate everything and we reap the rewards!
 Thrift shops get bags of fabric and sheets (again, yardage) donated every week.
-Take note of where your local thrift stores are because they are mentioned throughout this post.
-They usually have formal dresses that you can use fabric and appliqués from.
+Take note of where your local thrift stores are, because they are mentioned a lot throughout this post.
+They usually have formal dresses that you can use fabric and appliqués from, too.
 Want to make a pair of PJ pants?
 Thrift stores have fleece blankets that you can make Pajamas out of.
 Use a vintage sheet to make a summer dress.
 Think outside the box and the sky is the limit.

 3. Friends & Family

 There's always a family member who used to sew and lost interest, just ask.
 Chances are they have a box or a few bags of fabric stored away somewhere.
 They planned on making little Suzie's whole wardrobe but, now little Suzie is 23.
 Free fabric for you!!
 Will it be dated?
 Probably but, chances are they have some stuff you could use.
 Then, you can pay it forward and donate what you don't want.